What piqued your interest in getting your permit to concealed carry?

 What you are trying to do is create good muscle memory.
 You want to be able to draw your gun from your holster and bring it to the exact same shooting position every time.

 You need to do this over and over and over again.
-You can practice at home with an empty weapon.
+You can practice at home with Safe and Effective Dry-Fire Training.

 Be A Responsible Gun Owner